CBG-Centrum-voor-familiegeschiedenis/PiCo/shacl/README.md

 ## Using Apache Jena SHACL
 To validate a RDF file (which can be Turtle, N-triple, RDF/XML, JSON-LD) against a SHACL shapes file, the [Apache Jena tool `shacl`](https://jena.apache.org/documentation/shacl/index.html) can be used.
 This tool is part of the [Apache Jena distribution](https://jena.apache.org/download/index.cgi).

-The `--shapes` and `--data` parameters can be an oflline file or an URL of an online file.
+The `--shapes` and `--data` parameters can be an offline file or an URL of an online file.
 For PiCo, the pico_shacl_v0.1.ttl can be downloaded or referenced via its (raw) URL.
 Some examples below (output omitted):

 	shacl validate --shapes pico_shacl_v0.1.ttl \
           --data test2.ttl